 The current state of job posts

-Another odd example that's specific to the Netherlands (that's where we are 🙋 🇳🇱 ) is the abbreviation "m/v" that companies include in the title of a job post.
+Another odd example that's specific to the Netherlands (that's where we are 🙋 🇳🇱) is the abbreviation "m/v" that companies include in the title of a job post.
 The abbreviation means that the role is open to both men and women.
-In the past is was normal to indicate a preference ("m" or "v") but seeing as that's discrimination, companies no longer do that.
-It would make perfect sense to leave the "m/v" out all together since it should be a given that roles are open to all genders.
-It goes to show that extremely old formats are being used for todays job posts.
+In the past it was normal to indicate a preference ("m" or "v") but seeing as that's discrimination, companies no longer do that.
+It would make perfect sense to leave the "m/v" out altogether since it should be a given that roles are open to all genders.
+It goes to show that extremely old formats are being used for today's job posts.
 The process simply hasn't changed for years.

 Why job posts are changing for the better

-But things are changing!
-Thanks to a couple of neat developments of the past years, there's more opportunity than ever to drive innovation in job posts:
+Thanks to a couple of neat developments over the past years, there's more opportunity than ever to drive innovation in job posts: